Techno-coder/example_os/README.md

 Huge thanks to [Phil-opp](https://os.phil-opp.com) and the [OSDev wiki](https://wiki.osdev.org)

 ## License
-Everything in this repository is under the MIT license, excluding the tutorials folder, (which contains data for the companion website) which is copyrighted.
+Everything in this repository is under the MIT license, excluding the _posts and assets folder (which contains data for the companion website), which is copyrighted.

 ## Features
 - Preemptive Multitasking (including system calls)